rasmus-kirk/website/articles/2024-07-24_dont-use-nixos/index.md

 ---
 title: Don't use nixos
-date: 2024-02-26
+date: 2024-07-24
 ---

-I feel like a lot of people tend to view nix/nixos as "just another distro", and therefore tend to jump straight from ubuntu/arch/whatever into nixos, only then to immediatly complain that the learning curve is essentially one big wall.
-It has certainly been my own experience, but I argue that there are better ways.
+I feel like a lot of people tend to view nix/nixos as "just another distro", and therefore tend to jump straight from ubuntu/arch/whatever into nixos, only to then immediatly start complaining that the learning curve is essentially one big wall.
+It has certainly been my own experience, but I will argue that there are better ways.

 Nix is not really an all or nothing.
 It's essentially a swiss army knife that addresses the problem of "_software runs on computer A, now make it